 The County Board currently consists of several new Supervisors brought on during the onset of the COVID pandemic, and during the planning process they recognized the need for both initial and on-going education on a variety of topics.
+Tactics:

-- Formalize an on-boarding process for newly elected Supervisors, including: - Creation of a mentor program partnering tenured Supervisors with new Supervisors. - Hold informal meetings with outgoing Supervisors and their successors to facilitate knowledge transfer. - Fund new Supervisors' attendance at annual Wisconsin Counties Association training or conferences. - Create an orientation program for new county board members including expectations with materials available on the iPads. - Intentional subject area expertise growth.
+- Formalize an on-boarding process for newly elected Supervisors, including: - Creation of a mentor program partnering tenured Supervisors with new Supervisors. - Hold informal meetings with outgoing Supervisors and their successors to facilitate knowledge transfer. - Fund and encourage all Supervisors attendance at the biannual Wisconsin Counties Association training (County Officials Training) and annual conference. - Create an orientation program for new county board members including expectations with materials available on the iPads. - Intentional subject area expertise growth.
 Proactively bring topics to the board to encourage research and learning in individual supervisors who can then bring back information to share with the whole board.
 Grow institutional knowledge. - Support the attendance by new Supervisors at major Committee meetings, such as attending Finance Committee meetings during the annual budget development process.
-Create a mechanism to share agendas with all County Board Supervisors in order to facilitate this. - Support cross-training, collaboration, and peer learning between County Board Supervisors and their counter parts on the boards of outside partners, such as peer county boards, Neighborhood Services of Southwest Wisconsin, Southwest Wisconsin Community Action Program, Southwestern Wisconsin Regional Planning Commission, and the Southwest Wisconsin Workforce Development Board. - Conduct bi-annual WCA training covering basic concepts of local government, such as the role of counties, county government finances, the role of county boards, elections, and departmental work.
+Create a mechanism to share agendas with all County Board Supervisors in order to facilitate this. - Support cross-training, collaboration, and peer learning between County Board Supervisors and their counter parts on the boards of outside partners, such as peer county boards, Neighborhood Services of Southwest

+Wisconsin, Southwest Wisconsin Community Action Program, Southwestern Wisconsin Regional Planning Commission, and the Southwest Wisconsin Workforce Development Board.

+• Conduct bi-annual WCA training covering basic concepts of local government, such as the role of counties, county government finances, the role of county boards, elections, and departmental work.